friflo/Friflo.Json.Fliox/Engine/README.md

 Creating entities can be optimized if knowing the components and tags required by an entity in advance.
 This prevent structural changes every time a component or tag is added to an exiting entity.
-Entities can be created by using `EntityStore.CreateBatch` or an [CreateEntityBatch](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/CreateEntityBatch.md) instance.
+Entities can be created by using `store.CreateBatch` property or an [CreateEntityBatch](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/CreateEntityBatch.md) instance.

-It can also be used to multiple entities all with the same set of components and tags.
+It can also be used to create multiple entities all with the same set of components and tags.

 ```csharp
 public static void CreateEntityBatch()